jajvirta/jajvirta/TDD-sleep.md

         person.goToSleep();
     }

-But unfortunately such API does not exist.
-Well, the method does *exist* but the actual implementation leaves much to desire.
+But unfortunately such API does not exist for the person.
+Well, the *method* does *exist* but the actual implementation leaves much to desire.
+It might work for the first few times, and occasionally thereafter, but probability of the method invocation to make any difference to the running system is low enough to make little difference in the long run.
+This design has its own strengths and weaknesses, but it's unfortunate for our exercise even to leave the method available.
+It would leave the system running with those dubious exception shadowing and false sense of decision.